basegate/basegate-contracts/projects/core/docs/PancakeV3Pool.md

 address factory
 ```

-The contract that deployed the pool, which must adhere to the IPancakeV3Factory interface
+The contract that deployed the pool, which must adhere to the IBaseGateFactory interface

 #### Return Values